WiscoDisco5/coursera-getting-and-cleaning-data/README.md

 6. The column names are cleaned up by removing special characters and generally making variable names more clear.
 7. A summarised dataset is created.
 This dataset has grouped means by subject and activity.
 8. Datasets are saved to your working directory.
 Workspace and working directory are cleared.

+Read the datakey.md for more information on the variables.